RMDLO/COCOpen-OpenCV/docs/LEARN_MORE.md

 # **COCOpen**

 COCOpen is a scalable method of generating a dataset of colored images of any object category automatically labelled with unique object instance segmentation masks in the Microsoft Common Objects in Context (COCO) format [1].
-It uses the OpenCV library to perform rotations, flips, hue jittering, and brightness jittering augmentations.
+It uses the OpenCV library to perform rotations, flips, hue jittering, and brightness jittering augmentations [2].
 It uses contour (blob) filtering and color thresholding on images of single objects against black backgrounds to obtain clean image annotations automatically.
 It masks the individual object images and performs a "copy-paste" image combination operation whereby individual object and background images are combined to create a labeled dataset with occlusion.
 This technique enables users to generate an instance segmentation dataset

 * With a total number of unique synthetic images combinatorial in the number of unique input images.
 * With automatically-generated object instance segmentation, bounding box, and category labels.